aces/Loris/modules/document_repository/README.md

 ## Configurations

-- The Document Repository enables users to upload and organize project files of any type that can easily be viewable for users with appropriate permissions.Give full permissions to store documents on server.
-To give full permissions to store documents on the server:
+- The Document Repository enables users to upload and organize project files of any type that can easily be viewable for users with appropriate permissions.
+- Give full permissions to store documents on server.
 ```
 session.gc_maxlifetime = 10800  // After this number of seconds, stored data will be seen as 'garbage' and cleaned up by the garbage collection process.
 max_input_time = 10800          // Maximum amount of time each script may spend parsing request data (in seconds)